The Safest South American Countries in 2024

 It is important to note that while not all of the most tourist-friendly countries in South America made the above shortlist, they still wouldn’t be categorised as ‘no-go’ areas.

-For example, Peru has dropped in the GPI rankings over the last couple of years, largely due to protests at the end of 2022 and the beginning of 2023 which resulted in the closure of Machu Picchu.
-However, tourists have returned to the country in droves and the majority have a trouble-free trip.
+For example, Ecuador has dropped in the GPI rankings over the last couple of years, largely due to gang violence in the southern part of the country.
+However, plenty of tourists still visit the Galapagos and have a trouble-free trip.

 According to the GPI, the most dangerous countries in South America are as follows: